 - Waiver of Subrogation

-A simple subcontractor compliance system (step-by-step)
+A simple subcontractor compliance system (step by step)

-In brief: The best systems are boring: prequal, collect, verify, store, track renewals, and audit your list monthly.
+The best systems are boring: prequal, collect, verify, store, track renewals, and audit your list monthly.

 Step 1: Prequal before you schedule